SwiftERM Hyper-personalisation for ecommerce email marketing

 Sending to unengaged recipients

-Considering taking action with a list that you’ve nurtured and grown over a long period of time may be difficult, but what’s worse is this – you could be damaging your sending reputation by continuing to send to people who have never opened your emails and you are paying for the privilege.
+Considering taking action with a list that you’ve nurtured and grown over a long period may be difficult, but what’s worse is this – you could be damaging your sending reputation by continuing to send to people who have never opened your emails and you are paying for the privilege.

 Instead, send a re-engagement campaign to recipients who haven’t opened in over 12 months and check in on the engagement of your subscribers every 3 to 6 months.
 Then, continue to personalize re-engagement campaigns to those dropping off in interest.
 Address the results in your database.